-Remote proctoring is only available on the main LAT test day: Thursday 3 October 2019.
+Remote proctoring is only available on the main LAT test day: Thursday 30 September 2021.

-Technical Readiness and Requirements
+Technical readiness and requirements

 Whilst you can sit at any suitable location, you are advised not to sit the test at public locations such as schools, universities and libraries as the network firewall at these places will likely block your connection to ProctorU, which will prevent you from sitting the test.